DCRT-LUMC/exonviz/paper.md

 # Method
 ExonViz visualizes the exon reading frames by using different shapes for the start and end of exons.
+It is important that adjacent exons have complementary codon boundaries, to prevent a shift in the reading frame of the protein.
 Figure \ref{explainer} shows all possible combinations of exon and codon boundaries, and the corresponding exon shapes.
 When the exon and codon boundaries coincide (frame 0) the exons are drawn with a straight edge, as is the case of exon 1 and 2.
 Exon 2 ends one base into the codon (in frame 1), which is drawn using an arrow on the end of the exon.
 Exon 3 starts in frame 1, and is drawn with a notch at the start of the exon.
 This reversed for the boundary between exons 3 and 4, which is in frame 2.
 Since the exons of a transcript should fit together, exons in conflicting frames (*e.g.* because of a frame shift inducing variant) are easily spotted due to the fact that the exon boundaries do not fit together.

 ![Visualization of the relation between codons and exon frames.
 The shapes of